 The Induction Process

 If you don’t require ‘cervical ripening’ then your induction will most likely start in the morning.
-Once at the hospital you will be taken to a labor room and be administratively admitted.
+When you arrive at the hospital you will be taken to a labor room and be administratively admitted.
 The Arbor doctor will then see you and get the induction started.
 The usual method of induction involves giving you oxytocin (Pitocin) medicine through an IV, breaking your water, or both.
-After this we typically increase the oxytocin dosage until your contractions become strong, three minutes apart and you progress into early labor.
+After this we typically increase the oxytocin dosage until your contractions become strong and three minutes apart, allowing you to progress into early labor.
 At that point, your labor will be the same as if you had come in for spontaneous labor.

 If this is your first baby, we anticipate delivery sometime in the evening hours – although there can be quite a range.
 Be aware that some women will labor for more than 24 hours.
 If you have had a delivery previously, then the process is typically quicker.

 Please pack light.
 You only need to bring those items that you want during labor.
-For most people that would include items like a pillow from home, a water bottle that you love, and a camera (if you want one other than your phone).
+For most people that would include items like a pillow from home, a water bottle that you love, and a camera.
 Also, please be aware that your belongings are your responsibility while you are at Rex.

-During the labor you may have up to three visitors with you, including your spouse/partner.
-Visitors may rotate in and out of your room but you may only have three at a time.
-Let your visitors know that they will have to check in with security at the entrance and will need to wear the visitor’s tag at all times.
+The Rex L&D visitor policy changes seasonally, so please ask about current policy.
+Let your visitors know that they will have to check in with security at the entrance and will need to always wear the visitor’s tag.
 The waiting area for visitors is on the ground floor next to the security desk.
-When your visitors are not in your room they must wait in this first floor waiting area.
-For patient privacy reasons they are not permitted to wait outside of your room, in the designated area for arriving pregnant patients, or wander in the hallways.
+When your visitors are not in your room, they must wait in this first floor waiting area.
+For patient privacy reasons they are not permitted to wait outside of your room, to wait in the designated area for arriving pregnant patients, or to wander in the hallways.